dranreb22/InsertionSort/README.md

 from a file and sort numbers using a merging algorithm, with worst/best/average case time complexity of O(N*log N).
 Space complexity is O(N) because it is a recursive function.
 This is preferred where space is not a problem, where the data set is large, or the dataset is believed to be largely unsorted.
+The program also incorporates time tracking to see how long, in minutes:seconds:milliseconds the dataset took.

 ## Getting Started